f4exb/sdrangel/plugins/channelrx/demodatv/readme.md

 &#9888; USB and LSB modes are experimental and do not show good results for sample rates greater than 1 MS/s.
 Adjusting the BFO can be picky and unstable.

-<h3>10: FM deviation adjustment</h3>
+<h3>8: FM deviation adjustment</h3>

 Using this button you can adjust the nominal FM deviation as a percentage of the channel bandwidth that is displayed on the right of the button.
 When a signal with this deviation is received the demodulated signal is in the range -0.5/+0.5 which is shifted to a 0/1 range video signal.

 &#9758; The value is accurate only with the atan2 differential demodulator i.e. FM3.
 With FM1 and FM2 you will have to adjust it for best image results.
 You can use the scope as an aid to try to fit the video signal in the 0/1 range.

-<h3>11: AM signal range correction factor</h3>
+<h3>9: AM signal range correction factor</h3>

 This is a factor in % applied to the detected AM signal range.
 Because of possible overshoots the detected range may be artificially reduced from the original causing possible errors on the different detection lavels on the video signal.
 This control lets you correct this.
 Watch the video signal in the scope tab for fine tuning.
 It affects only AM signals.

-<h3>12: AM signal range offset correction factor</h3>
+<h3>10: AM signal range offset correction factor</h3>

 This is a factor in % applied to the signal resulting from the previous correction and that shifts its relative position.
 Using this control you can position the video signal correctly so that the black level is around 0.3V.
 Again watch the video signal in the scope tab for fine tuning.
 It affects only AM signals.

-<h3>13: FFT asymmetrical filter toggle</h3>
+<h3>11: FFT asymmetrical filter toggle</h3>

 Use this button to enable/disable the FFT asymmetrical filter.
 Use this filter when you want to optimize the reception of vestigial sideband AM signals.

-<h3>14: FFT asymmetrical filter opposite band cutoff frequency</h3>
+<h3>12: FFT asymmetrical filter opposite band cutoff frequency</h3>

 For all modulations except LSB this is the lower side band.

 This slider lets you adjust the opposite band cutoff frequency of the FFT asymmetrical filter.
 The value in kHz appears on the left of the slider.

-<h3>15: FFT asymmetrical filter in band cutoff frequency</h3>
+<h3>13: FFT asymmetrical filter in band cutoff frequency</h3>

 For all modulations except LSB this is the upper side band.

 This slider lets you adjust the in band cutoff frequency of the FFT asymmetrical filter.
 The value in kHz appears on the left of the slider.

-If the rational downsampler is engaged (3) this slider also controls the downsampler cutoff frequency.

 <h2>B: Video settings</h2>

 ![ATV Demodulator plugin GUI Video settings](../../../doc/img/ATVDemod_pluginB.png)

-<h3>1: Nominal number of lines</h3>
+<h3>1: Number of lines</h3>

 This is the total number of lines including all possible synchronization signals.

-Choice is between 640, 625, 525, 480, 405, 360, 343, 240, 180, 120, 90, 60 and 32 lines.
+Choice is between 819, 640, 625, 525, 480, 405, 360, 343, 240, 180, 120, 90, 60 and 32 lines.
 The actual number of image lines depends on the synchronization scheme.

 <h3>2: Frames Per Second</h3>